Jordan: Market Profile

 Jordan has signed FTAs with the US, Canada, Turkey, MERCOSUR (which includes Argentina, Brazil, Paraguay and Uruguay), Egypt, Morocco, Tunisia (the Agadir Agreement), the EFTA states (which includes: Switzerland, Norway, Iceland and Liechtenstein), and Singapore.
 Jordan is a member of the Pan Arab Free-Trade Area (PAFTA) Treaty, with members including: Egypt, United Arab Emirates (UAE), Bahrain, Jordon, Tunisia, Saudi Arabia, Sudan, Syria, Iraq, Oman, Palestine, Qatar, Kuwait, Lebanon, Libya, Morocco, and Yemen.
 These treaties are in force.

-Jordan has an associate agreement with the European Community, and this agreement provides for the establishment of a free trade area.
-Free trade area between Jordan and EU is in the progress of negotiation.
+Jordan has an associate agreement with the European Union, and this agreement provides for the establishment of a free trade area, with negotiations now underway.

 Jordan concluded an Air Services Agreement with Hong Kong in 2004.